mrmacright/Book-Of-The-Dead/README.md

 # Book of the Dead Mac

-Book of the Dead: Environment is a high-fidelity HDRP tutorial project from Unity Technologies, based on the environment featured in the Book of the Dead real-time cinematic.
-It showcases advanced lighting, dense foliage, and photorealistic materials built with the High Definition Render Pipeline, and serves as a reference for modern HDRP workflows in Unity.
-This version has been updated and optimised for modern Macs running recent versions of macOS and Unity.
+Book of the Dead is an older high-fidelity HDRP environment project from Unity Technologies, originally created as a tutorial and based on the Book of the Dead real-time cinematic.
+While it still demonstrates advanced lighting, dense foliage, and photorealistic materials, it no longer represents the best example of modern HDRP workflows.
+This version has been updated and optimised to run natively on modern M-series Macs using recent versions of macOS and Unity.

 **[DOWNLOAD LATEST RELEASE HERE](xx)**